trytrench/trench/docs/docs/introduction.md

 slug: /
 ---

 Trench is an open-source payment fraud prevention platform.

-This includes an SDK for data collection, a data platform for aggregating and enriching fraud data, and a UI for fraud workflows.
+## Features

+- Set up in 10 minutes!
+- Fully customizable to meet your business needs
+- Collect rich data through our SDK
+- Respond to fraud in real time in our dashboard
+- Integrate complex custom data into your rule engine
+- Write rules in TypeScript

 ## Getting started